As some of you may have noticed, I have been drawing a lot recently. I’m working on some larger works, beautifully satisfying, very time-consuming.

 This afternoon I was back at MoMA.
 Completing the audio guide.
 MoMA has a brilliant system whereby all their audio guides are on their website.
 They have great wifi, so you can just listen on your phone.
 Negating the audioguide machine and the money you pay to hire it.
 Win.

 You know those moments when you read stuff and suddenly things fall into place?
 Such a good feeling.

 Louise Bourgeois made a large set of prints of works she calls Sainte Sébastienne over many years and using various printers.

 This image has become iconic.

-It is a work that I have been familiar with for a while, but really didn’t know where to start with understanding.
-I have learnt to spend more time with fewer works, and hadn’t given this piece much of my attention previously.
+It is a work that I have been familiar with for a while but really didn’t know where to start with understanding.
+I have learned to spend more time with fewer works, and hadn’t given this piece much of my attention previously.

 So who was Saint Sebastian?
 (LB feminises the name).

 I hadn’t a clue, but it wouldn’t surprise me if I was in the minority here.

 This is the type of information that even if I had known at some stage, I wouldn’t have retained.